ctomkow/gluetube/README.md

 6. Within the container terminal, enter the pipelines directory. `cd pipelines`

-7. Clone a repository into /pipelines.
-Note the `.` at the end of the git clone.
+7. Clone a repository. `git clone <url> .` Note the `.` at the end of the git clone.
 This is important because we don't want the project folder as a sub directory.
- * `git clone <url> .`

 8. Now you can develop your pipelines (.py files) while having a live gluetube daemon running within the container.
 All the gluetube cli commands are available to test out your pipeline code in a production-like environment. `gt --help`